-A Detailed Guide to the Cologne Christmas Market [2023]
+A Detailed 2024 Guide to the Cologne Christmas Market

 Cologne (or Köln) is the largest city in western Germany, and a cultural and economic hub.
-The city is known for having some fantastic Christmas markets, and I have to say, the Cologne Christmas markets were probably our favorite of any we visited in our European Christmas market tour.
+The city is known for having some fantastic Christmas markets, and I have to say, the Cologne Christmas markets were probably our favorite of any we visited during our European Christmas market tour.

 And that’s no surprise – Germany is known for doing Christmas right.